umbraco/UmbracoDocs/Extending/Database/index.md

 ## Data stored in custom database tables

 When storing data in custom database tables, this is by default not manageable by Umbraco at all.
 This can be great for many purposes such as storing massive amounts of data that you do not need to edit from inside the Umbraco backoffice.
-Decoupling part of your data from being managed by Umbraco as content can be a way of achieving better performance for your site, as it will no longer take up space in indexes, caches and the Umbraco database which may not have the best structure for your type of data.
+Decoupling part of your data from being managed by Umbraco as content can be a way of achieving better performance for your site.
+That way, it will no longer take up space in indexes and caches, and the Umbraco database which may not have the best structure for your type of data.

-This however also means that if you actually do need to edit or display this data, it is up to you to implement the underlying functionality supporting this.
+This however also means that if you do need to edit or display this data, it is up to you to implement the underlying functionality supporting this.

 It also means that if you need this data to be transferred or kept synchronized between multiple sites or environments, it is up to you to handle this.
 Data stored in custom tables are not supported out of the box by add-ons such as Umbraco Deploy or Umbraco Courier and therefore will not be deployable by default.